DreamsWave/waveio/README.md

-# Boilerplate and Starter for Next.js 15+, Tailwind CSS 4, and TypeScript.
+# Boilerplate and Starter for Next.js 15+, Tailwind CSS 4, and TypeScript

 <p align="center">
   <a href="https://demo.nextjs-boilerplate.com">